 A conservative firebrand who shifted his political base from Maryland to West Virginia, becoming the state's first Hispanic member of Congress.

-Alex Mooney's political career is a study in geographical and ideological migration.
-He cut his teeth in Maryland politics, rising to become a state senator and chair of the state's Republican Party, known for his staunch conservative stances.
-In 2014, he successfully transplanted his career to West Virginia, winning a congressional seat in a district that valued his anti-establishment, Trump-aligned rhetoric.
-In Congress, Mooney was a consistent vote for the hard-right faction, a member of the Freedom Caucus, and a vocal critic of bipartisan spending deals.
-His tenure ended after he was implicated in ethics violations concerning the misuse of campaign funds, leading to a House reprimand and an eventual primary defeat in 2024.
+Alex Mooney won a congressional seat in West Virginia in 2014 after cutting his teeth in Maryland politics, rising to state senator and chair of the state's Republican Party.
+He held staunch conservative stances and transplanted his career to a district that valued his anti-establishment, Trump-aligned rhetoric.
+In Congress, Mooney voted consistently with the hard-right faction, joined the Freedom Caucus, and criticized bipartisan spending deals.
+His tenure ended after he was implicated in ethics violations concerning the misuse of campaign funds, leading to a House reprimand and a primary defeat in 2024.
 His path reflects the modern GOP's shift and the potency of deeply conservative messaging in certain American landscapes.

 1965–1980